They’re four words you dread hearing as a netball coach: “I’m away for finals”.

 As clubs and coaches, be definitive and open about what those policies are around unavailability for finals (and throughout the season in general).

-Perhaps they can’t be guaranteed any court time for the finals after they return, or perhaps their absence might jeopardise their potential selection the following season.
+Perhaps they won’t be guaranteed any court time for the finals after they return, or perhaps their absence might jeopardise their potential selection the following season.
 Or maybe there are no consequences, and finals absences are an accepted part of your club’s ethos.
 Either way, be clear about it, and reiterate it again when players inform you they’ll be absent.

 Nothing is more frustrating than finding out at the last minute, or late in a season, that a player won’t be able to see the entire season through, or will miss some of the finals series.